luaxlou/password_crack/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/luaxlou/password_crack.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License